sapagat/katatracker/README.md

 katatracker tc rspec
 ```

+Notice that you should run this command inside a git project.
+This means that at some point you should have done `git init`.

 ### Present (present)

 This command makes usage of Tig, a terminal interface that makes it easy to navigate through `git`.